GitauHarrison/notes/web_development/personal_blog/hello_world.md

 ```
 Again, we see that two `app`s have been used together.
 The statement above simply imports the `app` variable from the `app` package (this is the folder that contains ___init___.py)

 And that is pretty much it!
 You have just completed making your first Flask web application!
-To see it work, run this command in your terminal:
+To see it work, run these commands in your terminal:

 ```python
 $ export FLASK_APP=personal_blog.py # our application is registered here